bazelbuild/bazel/site/docs/skylark/rules.md

 [build phases](concepts.md).
 It will be important to understand the three phases of a build (loading, analysis and execution).
 It will also be useful to learn about [macros](macros.md) to understand the difference between rules and macros.
+To get started, we recommend that you first follow the [Rules Tutorial](rules-tutorial.md).
+The current page can be used as a reference.

 A few rules are built into Bazel itself.
 These *native rules*, such as `cc_library` and `java_binary`, provide some core support for certain languages.